Connections are created and managed using a ConnectionFactory. Ldaptive provides three implementations of ConnectionFactory:

 DefaultConnectionFactory opens and closes a connection for every operation it’s used to execute.
 This factory should be used when LDAP operations are infrequent or the cost of managing a connection pool is too high.

 PooledConnectionFactory maintains a pools of connection for use with an individual operation.
-See the pooling guide for details on how to use a
+See the pooling guide for more details.

 SingleConnectionFactory has one connection that is used for operations.
 Unlike the

 DefaultConnectionFactory, the connection is not closed after each use.
-This factory opens the connections when
+This factory opens the connection when

 startTLS / LDAPS